Pachydermoperiostosis: Surgical Care

 Aside from drug treatments, there are many surgical methods to improve the facial appearance.
 One of them is facelift, technically known as facial rhytidectomy.
 This method is a type of cosmetic surgery procedure used to give a more youthful appearance.
 It involves the removal of excess facial skin and tightening of the skin on the face and neck.
 A second option is plastic surgery.
 This is also used for eye drooping.

 Prognosis

 The age of onset is often in puberty.
-Of the described cases, as high as 80% of the affected individuals was suffering from the disease prior to the age of 18.
-However, Latos-Bielenska et al. stated that this percentage should be lower, because also another form of osteoarthropathy – familial idiopathic osteoarthropathy (FIO) - was taken into account in this analysis.
+Of the described cases, as high as 80% of the affected individuals were suffering from the disease prior to the age of 18.
+However, Latos-Bielenska et al. stated that this percentage should be lower, because another form of osteoarthropathy – familial idiopathic osteoarthropathy (FIO) - was also taken into account in this analysis.

 PDP usually progresses for 5 to 20 years, until it becomes stable.
 Life expectancy may be normal, despite patients getting many functional and cosmetic complications, including restricted motion, neurologic manifestations and leonine facies.